It is the purpose of this procedure to describe for students the objectives and process for participating in Cooperative Education credit.

 Cooperative education classes are listed in the class schedule under the discipline of the cooperative education activity (Co-op Ed: Flight Technology is listed under Flight Technology and Co-op Ed: International is listed under Foreign Language.)
 Co-op course numbers include either 180 or 280.

-Records of students' experiences and evaluations after completion of cooperative education will be maintained and kept accessible for historical reference in accordance with college policy.
+Records: Records of students' experiences and evaluations after completion of cooperative education will be maintained and kept accessible for historical reference in accordance with college policy.
 The Cooperative Education office provides student information to appropriate organizations in compliance with the Family Educational Rights and Privacy Act.

 Approved course outlines will be kept on file in the Cooperative Education office.